 They are really hard to find.

 Most no-fee balance transfer credit cards come from lesser known credit card companies.
 For this reason, we’ve spent hours researching the available offers.
 We’ve found six options that we think are worth considering.

-Chase Slate® – The Chase Slate® is very similar to the top card on our list as it also offers a 0% intro APR on purchases and balance transfers for 15 months with no balance transfer fee.
-To receive the 0% intro offer and transfer balances fee free, you must transfer the balance within the first 60 days of account opening (giving you a little bit more time than the top card above).
-When the intro APR expires, the ongoing APR becomes 15.74% – 24.49% variable and there is no annual fee to own the Chase Slate®.
+Chase Slate® – The Chase Slate® offers a 0% intro APR on purchases and balance transfers for 15 months with no balance transfer fee.
+To receive the 0% intro offer and transfer balances fee free, you must transfer the balance within the first 60 days of account opening (giving you a little bit more time than other cards).
+When the intro APR expires, the ongoing APR becomes 15.99% – 24.74% variable and there is no annual fee to own the Chase Slate®.

 You must have excellent credit to qualify for the Chase Slate® card.
-Approved cardmembers generally begin in the 690 FICO® score range and once approved, the Chase Slate® offers a free credit dashboard and a monthly FICO® score.
+Approved cardmembers generally begin in the 690 FICO® score range.
+Once approved, the Chase Slate® offers a free credit dashboard and a monthly FICO® score.